 You know you have culture when you don’t have to “do” it all.

 But until that day–just do things.
 Whether you are the “boss” or not.
 We all end up spending most of our waking hours not with the ones we love, but with those we work with.
 It is kind of sad you think about it–but it is the human condition.
-With all of the time we must spend at work, it might as well not suck.
-And as I remind all department heads at Lovesac when we have our Tuesday meeting (which itself is a brick in the wall of our culture here): If our culture at Lovesac rocks–its your fault.
+With all of the time we must spend at work, it might as well not suck, so be sure about how to go about presenting a companies vision and begin with making your workers not hate the culture they’re surrounded by.
+After all, as I remind all department heads at Lovesac when we have our Tuesday meeting (which itself is a brick in the wall of our culture here): If our culture at Lovesac rocks–it is your fault.
 If our culture at Lovesac sucks–its your fault.

 Get off the couch and go make something happen.